Loneliness and Mental Health

 The Power of Connection in a Disconnected World

-We, as a society are increasingly lonely, not the “I don’t ever see other people” kind of lonely, but the existential “I don’t have anywhere I belong” kind of lonely.
-You know, the kind that sits in your chest like a throbbing ache when you are in a room full of people and your inner critic is telling you stories about how you are not enough, or too much, or somehow, both at once…
+We, as a society, are increasingly lonely.
+This loneliness isn't just about not seeing other people.
+It's the existential feeling of not belonging anywhere.
+You know the kind—the one that sits in your chest like a throbbing ache when you are in a room full of people.
+Your inner critic tells you stories about how you are not enough, or too much, or somehow both at once.

-It's no secret that we are wired for connection and there is more and more research that shows that this is not just a feel good, fluffy, nice thing to have, It’s in our biology.
-It’s survival.
-Here, at The Village Health we see it all the time, in people of all ages.
-We bear witness to the struggles that happen behind closed doors and can clearly see the compounding impact that isolation has on struggling hearts and minds.
-The link between loneliness and mental health is unmissable.
+It's no secret that we are wired for connection.
+More research shows that this isn't just a feel-good concept; it's in our biology.
+It's about survival.
+Here, at The Village Health, we see it all the time, in people of all ages.
+We bear witness to the struggles that happen behind closed doors.
+We can clearly see the compounding impact that isolation has on struggling hearts and minds.
+The link between loneliness and mental health is undeniable.

-Healing cannot happen here, not in the desolate lands of aloneness, mistrust and disconnection.
+Healing cannot happen in the desolate lands of aloneness, mistrust, and disconnection.
 Like flowers in a garden, healing needs the right environment to flourish.
-Just as a flower cannot grow without opportunities to absorb soil, water and sunshine, we cannot heal without opportunities to absorb compassion, rebuild trust and experience those magic moments where some reaches out their hand and says “Me too.”
+Just as a flower cannot grow without opportunities to absorb soil, water, and sunshine, we cannot heal without opportunities to absorb compassion.
+We need to rebuild trust and experience those magic moments when someone reaches out their hand and says, “Me too.”

 The Disconnection Epidemic